MicrosoftDocs/Hololens/hololens/hololens-insider.md

    If the **UserProfileManagement/DeletionPolicy** is on, when the device reaches the maximum number of users and is trying to add another, the device deletes the oldest user automatically.

 To learn more about these policies, visit [AccountManagement CSP](/windows/client-management/mdm/accountmanagement-csp).

+More details can be found in the deployment guide [here](/hololens/hololens-multiple-users).

 ### Fixes and improvements